Once you’ve passed your driving test, it’s easy to believe that you know everything there is to know about driving.

 Clean air zones

-London’s clean air zones (CAZ) have been around for a few years, but the boundaries for the Ultra-Low Emission Zone (ULEZ) is due to expand.
+London’s clean air zones (CAZ) have been around for a few years, but the boundaries for the Ultra-Low Emission Zone (ULEZ) has expanded.

-The ULEZ is increasing to cover all London boroughs from 29th August 2023.
+The ULEZ increased to cover all London boroughs from 29th August 2023.
 You can see the entire expansion on the Transport for London website.

 Introduced in 2019, the ULEZ includes stricter emission standards and operates 24 hours a day, 7 days a week.